Wilfongjt/source-data/README.md

 * TBD -  need at least two maintainers

 ## Roles
-* Originator: an originator is usually, but not always, a third party that curates a dataset.
+* *Originator*: an originator is usually, but not always, a third party that curates a dataset.
 Has github privileges to create, clone, and push github branches
 * Developer: a developer writes and runs scripts in development environment, keeps development API key(s).
 Has github privileges to create, clone, push, and make pull requests on a branch
 * Maintainer: an admin that runs scripts in production environment, keeper of the Citizen Labs API keys(s), Has github privileges to  clone, resolve pull requests
 ## Open Data Portal